 Whether you are in a low impact or high impact car accident, you have a chance of being injured.
 The impact of two or more heavy pieces of machinery combining together unexpectedly can have many consequences – none of them good.

 There are many different types of injuries that you could sustain due to a car accident, but there are also quite a few that are more common.
 These all range in how severe they are, however.
+You will need the help of a lawyer to prove your point in the court, that they can do with the help of medical animation.

 Here are six of the most common types of car accident injuries and a review of their differences in severity.